vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 ![](./media-link/cnn-post/lenna+horizontal.png "An image convolved with the horizontal Sobel filter")

 See what's happening? **Sobel filters are edge-detectors**.
 The vertical Sobel filter detects vertical edges, and the horizontal Sobel filter detects horizontal edges.
-The output images are now easily interpreted: a bright pixel (one that has a high value) in the output image indicates that there's an edge around there in the original image.
+The output images are now easily interpreted: a bright pixel (one that has a high value) in the output image indicates that there's a strong edge around there in the original image.

 Can you see why an edge-detected image might be more useful than the raw image?
 Think back to our MNIST handwritten digit classification problem for a second.
 A CNN trained on MNIST might look for the digit 1, for example, by using an edge-detection filter and checking for two prominent vertical edges near the center of the image.
-In general, **convolution helps us look for specific localized features** (like edges) that we can use later in the network.
+In general, **convolution helps us look for specific localized image features** (like edges) that we can use later in the network.

 ### 3.2 Padding